 1.0 Task Description

-This task consists of taking a structure-to-soil potential reading during an annual survey or cathodic protection (CP) analysis.
+This task consists of taking a structure-to-soil potential reading during a survey or cathodic protection (CP) analysis.

 The task begins with equipment selection.
 This task ends with documenting the readings as required by the operator’s procedure.